-- 7. Show appreciation for the campus and community by keeping it clean - 8.
-Leave any place you enter better than you found it - 9.
-Keep your integrity intact, no matter the consequences
+- 8. Show appreciation for the campus and community by keeping it clean - 9.
+Do not leave campus with our permission. - 10.
+Keep your integrity intact, no matter the consequences. - 11.
+Wear your student I.D. all the time.

 Parent Expectations: